samuelnihoul/cyril-backend-2/README.md

 pnpm dev
 ```

+The server has live update capabilities and does not shut down on uncaught errors.

 2. add the service account as an editor of your sheet.s.
 You can find it in credentials.json (the email address).

 You can start editing the app by modifying `app/route.tsx`.
 The page auto-updates as you edit the file.